rentonTse/notes/content/_index.md

 <font face="KaiTi" size="4" >

 ## Introduction
 Hello!
-This is David.
-It's a first try for me to use a website,in order to record my life.
-I will upload some notes and interesting things later!
+This is xzt.I will upload some notes on Astronomy and interesting things later!

  **Interests**
 - Symplectic Geometry